TheSpeedX/TBomb/README.md

 Git installation methods are not universal and are likely to differ between distributions so installing Git as per the given instructions below may not work.
 Please check out how to install Git for your Linux distribution [here](https://git-scm.com/).
 Commands below provide instructions for Debian-based systems.

->Ruuning `TBomb.sh` as sudo miscofigures files ownership.
+>Running `TBomb.sh` as sudo miscofigures files ownership.
 It is recommended not to run it as sudo

 Run these commands to clone and run TBomb.